deliawolf/GRE/README.md

 ```
 Router(config-if)# tunnel mode gre ip
 ```
-3. Configure an IP address for the tunnel interface.
+3. Configure an IP address for the tunnel interface.(this is the virtual ip used for the interface tunnel)
 ```
 Router(config-if)# ip address ip-address mask
 ```
-4. Specify the tunnel source IP address.
+4. Specify the tunnel source IP address.(this is ip using on the interface)
 ```
 Router(config-if)# tunnel source ip-address
 ```
-5. Specify the tunnel destination IP address.
+5. Specify the tunnel destination IP address.(this is also ip on the interface)
 ```
 Router(config-if)# tunnel destination ip-address
 ```